polycube-network/polycube/Documentation/README.md

 # Polycube Documentation

-*The polycube documentation is not designed to be read on github, so please see our website: TODO: put link here*
+**The polycube documentation is available on [ReadTheDocs](https://polycube-network.readthedocs.io/en/latest/).**

+The instructions below are intended if you want to generate the documentation locally.

-## Building the documentation
+## Building the documentation locally

 ### Installing the dependencies